 - Demonstrate an understanding of what information systems are;

-- Demonstrate an understanding of the uses of information systems within organisations;
+- Demonstrate an understanding of the uses of information systems within ;

-- Demonstrate an understanding of the impact information systems have on society, global business, organisational design, and industry design;
+- Demonstrate an understanding of the impact information systems have on society, global business, design, and design;

 - Demonstrate an understanding of computational thinking techniques as used in software engineering;